One might assume that to play jazz all you need is an instrument,

 you're nothing without the ability to work within a team.

 Thus, for the jazzer, there's a requirement to be able to co-exist

-For most other social occasions there are manuals that can teach the
+For most other social occasions there are manuals that can teach

-the team structure there are often coaches on hand
+that utilise the team structure there are often coaches on hand

 to guide the newcomer in the accepted codes of conduct.

 I have even seen small pamphlets detailing acceptable social practice

-for the use of 'recreational pharmaceuticals', where one is informed that
+for the use of 'recreational pharmaceuticals', where one is informed

-wink, a surreptitious goosing
+with a shifty wink, a surreptitious goosing

 and a "Wotcha Maj!"